-It's the unknowns about amyotrophic lateral sclerosis that can make the disease so challenging.
-People with the disease experience different rates of decline and families have different values concerning end-of-life care.
-That's why it's important to find a hospice provider who will listen and understand your unique needs concerning end-of-life care for ALS.
+It’s the unknowns about amyotrophic lateral sclerosis (ALS) that can make the disease so challenging.
+People with the disease experience different rates of decline, and families have different values concerning end-of-life care.
+That’s why it’s important to find a hospice provider who listens to and understands your unique needs concerning end-of-life care for ALS.

-Discontinuing medical support for ALS (Lou Gehrig's Disease) is a profound decision.
-Early and honest conversations about hospice offer clarity, reduce fear and ensure care reflects what matters most to patients and their families.
+Discontinuing medical support for ALS (formerly known as Lou Gehrig’s Disease) is a profound decision.
+Early and honest conversations about hospice offer clarity, reduce fear, and ensure care reflects what matters most to patients and their families.

 Breathing issues often lead to physical and emotional stress for people with ALS.
 A time may come when you are weighing the benefits and drawbacks of mechanical ventilation, including tracheostomy.
 We’re here to help with whatever choice you make.
 Our personalized care for breathing issues includes: